-3.5 ALL FIXTURE CONNECTIONS INCLUDING MASTER-SATELLITE
+3.5 LUMINAIRE CONNECTIONS INCLUDING MASTER-SATELLITE

-- A. Direct box or conduit connections for surface and recessed fixtures.
-Flexible metal conduit from a J-box for recessed lay-in light fixtures.
-Flexible metal conduit shall be minimum 3/8" minimum diameter and six foot maximum length.
-Flexible whip between master and slave fixtures may be supported off of the ceiling grid wires.
-Conduit length shall allow movement of the fixture for maintenance purposes.
-Minimum wire size shall be #18 AWG for single fixture or master-slave fixture. - B. The flexible connectors shall be all steel, galvanized, clamp type with locknut or snap-in connector including those used on the master-slave unit.
+- A. Provide direct box or conduit connections for surface mounted and recessed luminaires.
+Use a luminaire fixture whip from a J-box for recessed lay-in luminaires.
+Luminaire fixture whips shall be aluminum or steel AC Cable (Armored Cable) or Flexible Metal Conduit (FMC).
+Cable/Conduit whips shall be 3/8" (10 mm) minimum diameter and six foot (1.8 m) maximum length.
+Flexible whips between master and satellite luminaires may be supported off of the ceiling grid wires.
+Cable/conduit whip length shall allow movement of the luminaire for maintenance purposes.
+Flexible metal conduit shall not be used for connections to luminaires where the conduit is exposed in finished spaces. - B. The flexible connectors shall be steel, galvanized, clamp type with locknut, snap-in type with locknut, or snap-in connector type, including those used on the master-satellite unit.